berrkayy/berkayaltunbag/README.md

 # Hi there, I'm Berkay! 👋

-[cite_start]I'm a **Computer Engineering Student** at **Manisa Celal Bayar University** [cite: 14, 15] with a passion for software development and entrepreneurship.
+I'm a **Computer Engineering Student** at **Manisa Celal Bayar University** [cite: 14, 15] with a passion for software development and entrepreneurship.
 I love building solutions that solve real-world problems and participating in hackathons! 🚀

 ### 🏆 Achievements & Awards
 * [cite_start]🥇 **1st Place** - EGEKAF'25 Entrepreneurship Competition